Azure/CloudShell/README.md

 docker run --volume /path/to/CloudShell/folder/tests:/tests -it tools_cloudshell /tests/test.sh
 ```

-For more information about bind mounts, please go onto the
+For more information about bind mounts, please see the
 [Docker documentation](https://docs.docker.com/storage/bind-mounts/).
-We do expect all the test
+We do expect all test cases
-cases to pass if you would like your changes to be merged.
+to pass if you want your changes to be merged.

 ## Contribution Guidelines